Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 # General Instructions

 The instructions assume that you are in the `<project root>/mcp` directory.
+They have been tested and validate on a Mac M2.

 - There is a `./src/.env` file that is required
 - The file needs to be created, if it does not exist